AI Use Cases/Healthcare

 What is the timeframe to deploy AI medical coding automation?

-Deployment typically takes 10-14 weeks from contract signature to production go-live.
+Plan for a working system inside the first 100 days.
 Phase 1 (weeks 1-3) covers EHR integration, data mapping, and security certification.
 Phase 2 (weeks 4-8) involves model training on your historical coding data and payer contracts.
 Phase 3 (weeks 9-14) is pilot testing with a subset of encounters, staff training, and workflow refinement.
-Most health systems see measurable results - reduced denials, faster coding throughput - within 60 days of go-live as the system learns your patterns and your team adapts to the new workflow.
+A rollout like this is scoped to show measurable results - reduced denials, faster coding throughput - within 60 days of go-live as the system learns your patterns and your team adapts to the new workflow.

 What are the key benefits of using AI for medical coding automation?